NSO-developer/nso-gitbook/cisco-cnc_rc/README-ned-settings.md

   General settings related to live-status.

+    - live-status show-stats-filter <true|false> (default false)

+      Use the filter API from NSO to do live-status requests.
+This API is more flexible and will result in fewer round-trips to the device and possibly less data transferred from the device.
+      The live-status time-to-live settings are not applicable when using this API.

     - live-status filter-unmodeled <true|false> (default false)

       Filter all nodes that are not represented in the YANG schema from the JSON payload received